 Washington

-All states are offered reciprocity from Washington with minimal requirements.
+All states are offered reciprocity from Washington with minimal requirements (Washington Department of Licensing).
+Requirements as of 2026:

 - All education requirements are waived for professionals who hold an active license from another state

-- If you’ve had an active license in another state during the last six months, you’ll need to take the Washington state part of the exam
+- If you have had an active license in another state during the last six months, you must take the Washington state portion of the exam

 - Submit a certificate of license history or license affidavit